30th October: Accepting Reality!

 As it turned out the weather in Southampton on Saturday 2nd November was not as bad as the forecast suggested.
 There was a surge of about 0.6m on top of a 4.4m tide.
 This is evident in the photo, taken at about 0940 when the winds were gusting 40 kts and Seatern should not have been afloat yet!

 I was meant to be at Lepe for a whole day (1000 to 1600) because I was signed on for the afternoon watch but we were also lacking a second watchkeeper for the morning watch.
-I wasin uniform and ready to go out there when I got a phone call to say that the Country Park was completely closed because of the weather forecast.
+I was in uniform and ready to go out there when I got a phone call to say that the Country Park was completely closed because of the weather forecast.
 I must admit I was a bit relieved – I don’t mind the rain and wind but I don’t totally trust the pine trees above the Station to stay upright in a violent storm!
-Presumably one of the reasons they close the park.
+Presumably one of the reasons they closed the park.
+When it’s windy they close the children’s play area because of the falling pine cones!